Kagami/dotfiles/README.md

 That's it.
 Use `gdot` as `git` for future manipulations with dotfiles and Git will do it just perfectly.

 Note that `.gitignore` contains `*` so you will need to use `gdot add -f` for adding new files.
-It garantee what you won't accidentally add some private data to the repository.
+It guarantee that you won't accidentally add private data to the repo.